visual-learning/object-localization/README.md

 - [ ] wandb screenshot for Q0.2
 - [ ] wandb screenshot for Q0.3
 ### Task 1
-- [ ] Q1.1 describe functionality of the completed TODO blocks
+- [ ] Q1.1 describe functionality of the completed TODO blocks <!-- TODO (achakrav): Do we need the functionality part in the report? -->
 - [ ] Answer Q1.2
+- [ ] Q1.3
+  - [ ] Add screenshot of training loss
+  - [ ] Screenshot of wandb showing images and heat maps for the first logged epoch
+  - [ ] Screenshot of wandb showing images and heat maps for the second logged epoch
 - [ ] Answer Q1.4
-- [ ] Answer Q1.5 and describe functionality of the completed TODO blocks
+- [ ] Answer Q1.5 and mention the assumptions
 - [ ] Q1.6
 	- [ ] Add screenshot of metric1, metric2 on the training set
 	- [ ] Add screenshot of metric1, metric2 on the validation set
-	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch
+	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch \*show image and heatmap side-by-side\*.
+	- [ ] Screenshot of wandb showing images and heat maps for the 15th logged epoch \*show image and heatmap side-by-side\*.
-	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch
+	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch \*show image and heatmap side-by-side\*.
-	- [ ] wandb screenshot for 3 randomly chosen validation images and heat maps
+	- [ ] wandb screenshot for 3 randomly chosen validation images and heat maps \*show image and heatmap side-by-side\*.
 	- [ ] Report training loss, validation metric1, validation metric2 at the end of training

 - [ ] Q1.7
-	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch \*for Q1.6 and Q1.7 show image and heatmap side-by-side\*.
+	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch \*show image and heatmap side-by-side\*.
+	- [ ] Screenshot of wandb showing images and heat maps for the 15th logged epoch \*show image and heatmap side-by-side\*.
+	- [ ] Screenshot of wandb showing images and heat maps for the 30th logged epoch \*show image and heatmap side-by-side\*.
-	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch \*for Q1.6 and Q1.7 show image and heatmap side-by-side\*.
+	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch \*show image and heatmap side-by-side\*.
-	- [ ] wandb screenshot for 3 randomly chosen validation images (but same images as Q1.6) and heat maps
+	- [ ] wandb screenshot for 3 randomly chosen validation images (but same images as Q1.6) and heat maps \*show image and heatmap side-by-side\*.
 	- [ ] Report training loss, validation metric1, validation metric2 at the end of training

 ### Task 2